 Support the Homeless by Giving Food Gift Cards

 Homelessness is a problem that faces more than 610,000 Americans on any given night.
-Over the course of a year, approximately 3 million Americans experience homelessness, according to a SF Gate November 2013 article, although the exact number is difficult to determine.
+Over the course of a year, approximately 3.5 million Americans experience homelessness, according to information provided by the National Coalition for the Homeless, although the exact number is difficult to determine.